emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 <p class="blue-box">These projects have two important traits that are worth harping upon for a moment.
 They <strong>1) brought me joy once completed and 2) brought me absolutely nothing until they were completed</strong>.
 Said differently, I was working toward something I wanted, and I didn’t get what I wanted until I saw it through to the end.
 It kept me motivated.
 Something to think about if you decide to pick up coding.</p>

 Good progress so far, but at this point, I’m but a humble noob.
-These little projects were fun and undeniably advanced my Python skills, but my ultimate goal is to prototype web-based software.
+These little projects were fun and undeniably advanced my Python skills, but were pretty limited in scope.

+I'm feeling courageous enough to build something a little more public...

 <p id="thanks-text"><em>*Note: Flask is a web framework for Python.
 Similar to a library, a framework is bunch of pre-written code that helps you build web-based apps quickly, from as simple as a Groupme bot to the much more complex.</em></p>

 <p class="sub-section">Project 4: You’re reading it</p>

-I wanted to start with an easy first website project, and I wanted to start writing more for aforementioned [reasons](https://eddymikes.com/2022/08/06/why-i-started-this-blog.html){:target="_blank"}.
+I wanted to

+    a) start with an easy first website project, and
+    b) I wanted to start writing more for aforementioned [reasons](https://eddymikes.com/2022/08/06/why-i-started-this-blog.html){:target="_blank"}.

 …incoming message from Captain Obvious…